 Harold D. Carter has over 50 years of oil and gas industry experience and has been an independent consultant and oil and gas investor since 1990.
 Prior to 1990, Mr. Carter served as Executive Vice President of Pacific Enterprises Oil Company (USA).
 Before that, Mr. Carter was employed for 20 years by Sabine Corporation, ultimately serving as President and Chief Operating Officer from 1986 to 1989.
 Mr. Carter was a founding partner of Brigham Exploration Company (BEXP) and was a director from 1997 until 2011 when the company sold to Statoil.
 Mr. Carter was a director of Brigham Resources until it was sold to Diamondback in 2017.
-Also, he is a former President of the American Association of Professional Landmen (AAPL), and the Dallas Petroleum Club.
-Currently, he is a director of Brigham Minerals Company and Abraxas Petroleum Corporation (AXAS), as well as, Vice Chairman of the Board of Trustees of the Texas Scottish Rite Hospital for Children.
-He is also a current member of IP AA and TIPRO.
+Also, he is former president of the American Association of Professional Landmen (AAPL) - as well as the first land professional to earn the Certified Petroleum Professional (CPL) designation - and the Dallas Petroleum Club.
+Currently, he is a director of Brigham Minerals Company and Abraxas Petroleum Corporation (AXAS), as well as Vice Chairman of the Board of Trustees of the Texas Scottish Rite Hospital for Children.
+He is a current member of AAPL, IPAA and TIPRO.
 Mr. Carter received his Bachelor of Business Administration degree in Petroleum Land Management from the University of Texas at Austin and completed the Program for Management Development at the Harvard University Business School.

 As the Executive Vice President and Chief Operating Officer of Alamo Resources, LLC, Carl D. Campbell has extensive industry experience in the Gulf Coast, Mid-Continent and Rocky Mountain Regions of the United States and in Canada.